swaroopar/inprogress-engineer/src/pages/assets/why-inprogress.md

 2. Upskilling - the change

 With technology scene changing every couple of years, there is something new in trend always.
-Every library/framework seem to have a very low life-time.
-When we're relieved that we've mastered something, we see that there is already something else in the market which is more demand.
+Every library/framework seem to have a very low shelf life.
+When we're relieved that we've mastered something, we see that there is already something new in the market which is more in demand.
 This pushes to up-skill with new trends.

 But what remains constant are the foundational concepts.
 Irrespective of how many programming languages exist today and will be created tomorrow, the basic concepts of software engineering remains same.